-Why it matters what you do with your hair down there

-Thanks to the porn industry, razor blade commercials and just about every lingerie advertisement we’ve ever seen, we’re often left confused about what to do about the hair down there.
-What is normal?
-What is weird?
-Do we wax, shave, both or neither!?
-We talked to an OB-GYN and a waxing professional to get the real scoop about pubic hair.
+Yes, Your Pubic Hair Can Actually Affect Your Health

 Surprise!
-Pubic hair actually has a medical purpose beyond giving women yet another aspect of their appearance to worry about.
+Pubic hair actually has a medical purpose beyond giving people yet another aspect of their appearance to worry about.
 There is debate among scientists over whether or not pubic hair was biologically designed help attract potential mates (you know, back in the days before Instagram filters and Tinder profiles).
 However, according to gynecologist Dr. Jessica Shepherd, pubic hair’s known function is to be a protective barrier for our body.

 “Pubic hair helps to fend off bacteria and unwanted pathogens from entering the vaginal area, which helps to keep us from getting yeast infections and UTIs,” Shepherd told SheKnows.
-“In other words, pubic hair is supposed to be there.”
+“In other words, pubic hair is supposed to be there for those purposes.”

 Given these built-in protective benefits, embracing your womanly nature might be worthwhile.
 However, do take note: “Bacteria grows in moisture, and sometimes hair can contribute to having more of a moist area,” Shepherd said.
 “Some women work out a lot or like to go swimming, and this trapped sweat and moisture may increase the chances of getting a yeast infection.”

+In general though, pubic hair keeps dirt and bacteria out of the vagina and can prevent your risk of infections, according to the American College of Obstetricians and Gynecologists (ACOG).
+So that’s one bonus of keeping some hair as a barrier.

-Basically, if you’re planning to go the zero-maintenance route, pay extra attention to keeping clean after physical activity.
+Basically, if you’re planning to go the zero-maintenance route, pay extra attention to keeping clean after physical activity and you should be good to go.

 Still wanna groom?
 That’s fine too — just make sure you’re getting it done properly.